nsamarpit25/react-wild-oasis-prac-project/readme.md

 # The Wild Oasis Hotel Management System

-A modern hotel management application built with React and Supabase, designed for hotel employees to manage their daily operations efficiently.
+A practice project built while learning React and Supabase.
+This hotel management application demonstrates modern React development practices and integration with a backend service.

 ## 🛠️ Technologies Used